newcastleuniversity/puppet-module-ksmb/README.md

 * Dependencies that your module automatically installs.
 * Warnings or other important notices.

-### Setup Requirements **OPTIONAL**
+### Setup Requirements

+* You need puppetlabs-stdlib.
+* You need a means of injecting the right PPD file for your printers.
+I used ghoneycutt-types to create a file resource in Hiera and made a module to serve the files.
-* You need puppetlabs-stdlib and leoarnold-cups Puppet modules.
+* You need to manage your Cups queues.
+We have used mosen-cups and now use leoarnold-cups.
-* You need a [file server mount point](https://docs.puppet.com/puppet/4.9/file_serving.html) on your Puppet server that is served as puppet:///files/printer-ppds, or else override that location in Hiera.
 * You need a Linux system joined to the same AD domain as the Samba printer server and a valid Kerberos ticket for the user who wishes to print.
 At my site, the Linux nodes use the AD to authenticate user logins.

 ### Beginning with ksmb